-Needless to say, even with declining numbers, stress is affecting many Americans and it’s a cost to the economy.
+Needless to say, even with declining numbers, stress is affecting many Americans, and it’s a cost to the economy.
 An infographic created by Eastern Kentucky University indicates that workplace stress alone costs employers $300 billion annually in health care costs and missed workdays.

 Promote massage to local businesses

-Considering the extent and cost of stress to the workplace, promoting massage among local business can be a good way to help employees who may be struggling.
+Considering the extent and cost of stress to the workplace, promoting massage among local businesses can be a good way to help employees who may be struggling.
 The revenue opportunities for your spa or massage practice can be significant.

 Promote massage among employees